Our Products

 -

-Is it okay to heat the Sake Bottle with hot water?
+Is it okay to heat the sake carafe in hot water?

-Yes, you can heat up the sake bottle in hot water.
-However, please do not heat products with gold or silver in the microwave, as sparks will fly.
+Yes, you can heat up a sake carafe in hot water.
+Also, if the item is microwave-safe, you can heat it in the microwave.
+However, please do not heat products containing gold or silver in the microwave, as sparks will fly.

 How to heat up a bottle of sake